 Which leaves me few options except to commence writing a third book, a book which is another memoir–this one about a young man’s “coming of age” and could easily begin as such, “A long time ago in a country far, far away…”

 If I thought the law enforcement memoir was challenging to write, this book will prove even more difficult.
-It’s been forty-two years since the twenty-four year old “me” stepped aboard a flight bound to London with a final destination of Saudi Arabia.
+It’s been forty-two years since the twenty-four year old “me” boarded a flight to London with a final destination of Saudi Arabia.
 It would culminate in a five year journey profoundly altering the trajectory of my life.

 As I paced the floor of the Houston hotel room that day in September 1979, there was a great deal on my mind.
 If I passed the morning interview and was offered the job, I would be living and working overseas.
-I would be independent, on my own–a welcome change from living at home with my parents for two years after graduating from college.
+I would be independent, on my own–a welcome change from living at home with my parents.
 Not that I didn’t love my parents, but it was time.
 However, if the interview with *Dr. Shami did not go as planned, then it was back to New York, back to my pedestrian job as shoe store salesman, back home to all the bologna sandwiches I could eat.
 I recall pleading with the Lord for divine intervention.

 Finally, several hours after interviewing for the role of English teacher at the private school for Saudi Arabian princes, the phone rang.
 My heart pounding, I took the call.
 In his Middle East accent, Dr. Shami asked me to return to the Saudi Arabian Consulate to “pick up your ticket.”